The papers lay all over the table; long forsaken, frozen in time.

 Equally clasped shut, my mind did not even utter a moan.

-How could an attic, so tightly locked, accumulate so much dust?
+How could an attic, so tightly sealed, accumulate so much dust?

 How could my mind, so refreshingly observant, be so blank?